 iv. ensuring the security of our information systems.

-d. assessing compliance with applicable laws, rules and regulations, as required by law of relevant government or administrative authority and then, to the extent reasonably possible, only subject to customary undertakings of confidentiality;
+b. assessing compliance with applicable laws, rules and regulations, as required by law of relevant government or administrative authority and then, to the extent reasonably practicable, only subject to customary undertakings of confidentiality;

-f. if we sell any of our business or assets, in which case we may disclose your personal data to the prospective buyer for due diligence purposes; and
+d. if we sell any of our business or assets, in which case we may disclose your personal data to the prospective buyer for due diligence purposes;

-g. if we are acquired by a third party, in which case personal data held by us about you will be disclosed to the third party buyer.
+e. if we are acquired by a third party, in which case personal data held by us about you will be disclosed to the third party buyer;

 No personal data is shared with unaffiliated third parties for their marketing purposes.

-Personal data may be transferred internationally for the purposes described in this notice.
-The protections which apply to international transfers of personal data are further described in this paragraph IV, and will apply regardless of the international transfer or processing of such information.
+Personal data may be transferred internationally for the purposes described in this Privacy Statement and as otherwise required or permitted by applicable law.
+The protections which apply to international transfers of personal data are further described in this section, and will apply regardless of the international transfer or processing of such information.

 Where we are subject to the EU General Data Protection Regulation (or any equivalent data protection legislation) in respect of our processing of your personal data and if we transfer your personal data outside the EEA, we will ensure that it is protected in a manner that is consistent with how your personal data will be protected by us in the EEA.
 This can be done in a number of ways, for instance where: